Posts

 Lynn Canyon - 2005 03 03 - the cool, late afternoon light of early spring glancing off cold stream tossed boulders Entry - Taking the Plunge by Virginia Bowden Well into the afternoon, on the day of the concert, I was reviewing my lists and checking what was left to do.
 It occurred to me that I was going to need introductory words to set expectations and get us all on the same page.
 Where to start?
 Virginia brought this poem and shared it at our Neighbourhood Folk - First Sunday - September 2025.
 As soon as I thought of it, I knew it needed to be the cornerstone of my introductory words to set the stage for the house concert.
 Today it is the 30th of September.
 A full week since I started this writing.
 It has taken me days and many hours to prepare to write this short piece.
 I had an idea of bringing in interleaving stories, of swimming, over generations, of women.
 Of our creative works, both domestic and artistic, that mark the passing of our lifetimes into our collective history....

-Neighbourhood Folk - House Concert - Fall Equinox 2025 - 2025 09 25 1/13
+Neighbourhood Folk - House Concert - Fall Equinox 2025 - Introduction - 2025 09 25 1/13

 Image